-Whilst the site layout does provide ample private amenity spaces for the plots it lacks sufficient green amenity space which would help to soften the scheme and provide sufficient screening for this size of development.
-In particular the area bounding the Canal needs to create some visual interest in the overall layout and reduce the amount of built form overall.
+Whilst the site layout does provide ample private amenity spaces for the plots it lacks sufficient green amenity space to mitigate the development from public vantage points which would help to soften the scheme and does not provide sufficient screening for this size of development.
+In particular the areas bounding the Canal should create some visual interest in the overall layout and an overall reduction in the amount of built form would benefit the scheme overall.

-Contributions
+9. Contributions